RQHub7/AI_Agent/README.md

 ## AI AGENT Project
 ### The Agent
 * Built an agent that can read, write and execute python files in a specified directory to solve a task within a tight agentic feedback loop, currently 20 iterations.
 This project was built with the intention of furthering my understanding of AI agents and their usefulness. **See the Security & Limitations section below**.
-This was a guided Boot.Dev project.
+This was a guided Boot.Dev project. **Scroll down for the screen recordings of usage examples.**
 ***
 ### What Does this Agent Do?
 1. Accepts a coding task within the project's directory (debug or adds a small new feature if your okay with that)